-The largest gothic church in the northern part of Mazovia began to be built in 1504.
-The founder was Anna Radziwiłł, wife of the duke of Mazovia Konrad II Rudy and her sons: Janusz and Stanisław.
-The local patron and canon of the cathedral chapter in Płock – Jan Wojsławski is considered the proper patron of the building.
-The vaults were ready in 1526, but the finishing works lasted four more years, and the consecration was made by bishop Andrzej Krzycki in 1530.
+The largest Gothic church in the northern part of Mazovia began to be built in 1504, although it cannot be ruled out that its chancel was built a bit earlier, at the end of the 15th century.
+The founder of the church was Anna Radziwiłł, wife of the Prince of Mazovia, Konrad II the Red, and her sons Janusz and Stanisław.
+The actual patron of the construction was, however, the local parish priest and canon of the cathedral chapter in Płock, Jan Wojsławski.
+The vaults of the central nave were ready in 1525, but the work continued for four more years, until the consecration was made by Bishop Andrzej Krzycki in 1530.

-As a result of the destructions during the Swedish Deluge, in the years 1691-1692, a renovation took place, as a result of which the church’s decoration changed from gothic to baroque, according to the design of Józef Szymon Bellotti.
-It was erected, among others, a new west gable.
-The church was also rebuilt in the nineteenth century, but the traces of later interventions were largely removed during a thorough regothisation, taken after the destruction of World War II.
+As a result of the destructions during the Swedish Deluge, in the years 1691-1692, a renovation took place, as a result of which the church’s decoration changed from Gothic to Baroque, according to the design of Józef Szymon Bellotti.
+It was erected, among others, a new west gable, the roofs were lowered and the walls of the chancel were raised.
+The church was also rebuilt in the nineteenth century, but the traces of later interventions were largely removed during a partly regothisation, taken after the destruction of World War II.
 Repairs were carried out in the years 1953-1958.

 Walczak M., Kościoły gotyckie w Polsce, Kraków 2015.